Dorothy Loeb: Artistic style

 Loeb made paintings in oil on canvas, on casein-treated heavy paper, and on Masonite.
 She made monotype prints and watercolor paintings on paper.
-Her monotype entitled "Fantasy" of 1932, shown above, Image no. 5, is an example of her printwork.
+Her monotype entitled "Fantasy" of 1932, shown above, Image no. 5, is an example of her print work.
 The watercolor called "Telephone Poles and Stairways" of 1934 is an example of her work in this medium.
 It is shown above, Image no. 6.
 The painting called "Girls Reading" of 1942, shown above, Image no. 7, is an example of her oil-on-paper work.
 An untitled painting of 1949 showing two women washing clothes is an example of her oil-on-board work.
 It is shown above, Image no. 8.

 Most critics took note of Loeb's exhibitions, her prizes, and the mural commissions she obtained but did not comment on her style.
 A few of them gave brief evaluations.
 In reviewing the 1916 exhibition of Chicago artists at the Art Institute of Chicago, a critic for the Little Review wrote that Loeb was the only artist shown who had "a real sense of rhythm in line".
 In reviewing the next year's show, a critic for the Chicago Tribune said Loeb's portrait work stood out "strikingly".
 In 1929, a writer called her paintings and monotypes "the very best in the new art movement".
 On two occasions, a critic for the Chicago Tribune expressed distaste for Loeb's work.
 In a 1932 review of Loeb's solo exhibition in the Walden-Palmolive Gallery, Eleanor Jewett said that the abstract paintings she saw were "naive, primitive conceptions" that were "dull, stiff, and lifeless".
 When Loeb showed with Antimo Beneduce at the Art Institute, Jewett wrote that Loeb possessed "a highly personal technique which consists of painting in oil on heavy paper that has been coated with casein."
 Of the painting in the show, she added: "It possibly is wise to allow the visitor to pass his own judgment upon them."